 Factors I use to rate indicators

-- Bouyancy (How bouyant an indicator is at any given size)
+- Buoyancy (How buoyant an indicator is at any given size)

-- Durability / Longivity (How well an indicator remains bouyant after repeated use and drownings)
+- Durability / Longevity (How well an indicator remains buoyant after repeated use and drownings)

-- Fish Wariness (Spooky fish, need smaller more natural looking indicators)
+- Fish Wariness (Spooky fish, need smaller more natural-looking indicators that create less drag)

-- Castability (Larger, and offcentre indicators are harder to cast)
+- Castability (Larger, and off center indicators are harder to cast)